GoogleCloudPlatform/opentelemetry-operations-collector/processor/agentmetricsprocessor/README.md

 ## Configuration

 No additional configuration is currently possible.
-This processor is only expected to be used in a pipeline that includes the Host Metrics receiver and Stackdriver exporter and should generally be the first processor in the pipeline, i.e.
+This processor is only expected to be used in a pipeline that includes the Host Metrics receiver and Google Cloud exporter and should generally be the first processor in the pipeline, i.e.

 ```yaml